mpsonntag/snippets/notes/projects/gin/gin_FAQ_collection.md

 GIN is based on git and will respect if files have been excluded from git.
 Check if there is a ".gitignore" file at the root of your repository where these files have been excluded.

-## Modification of a dataset pubilished with GIN-DOI
+## Modification of a dataset published with GIN-DOI

 ### Q
 Once a DOI is issued for a dataset, can this dataset be modified in the future?
 I.e., can new data be added?